ropensci/rdhs/README.md

 #>     url: https://api.dhsprogram.com/rest/dhs/
 ```

 Before we use our client to download our datasets, it is worth mentioning that the client can be passed as an argument to any of the API functions.
-This will then cache the results for you, so that if you are working reomtely or without a good internet connection you can still reclaim your previous API requests:
+This will then cache the results for you, so that if you are working remotely or without a good internet connection you can still reclaim your previous API requests:

 ``` r